ETVPGIT/Graph_retrieval_dataset/README.md

 # Dataset statistics

 The dataset contains 3 parts.
 For each of them, there are 1000 original scene graphs used to generate the disturbed graph.
-Each original graph is disturbed by three methods: disturbed nodes only, disturbed edges only and both of them.
+Each original graph is disturbed by three methods: disturbed objects only, disturbed relationships only and both of them.
 According to each method, it is generated 40 disturbed graphs, respectively.
-Half of the disturbed graphs are the positive samples and half are negative samples.
 Thus, each original scene graph is paired with 120 disturbed graph and there will be 120000 graph pairs in total per part.
 Here is an example of turning a image to scene graph.

 ![](res/example.png)